-Whether they're toggles or rockers, push-button or disconnect, switches are found in every 12-volt electrical system, doing everything from turning on lights to moderating critical systems.
+Switches—whether they're toggles or rockers, push-button or disconnect—are found in every 12-volt electrical system, doing everything from turning on lights to moderating critical systems.
 To understand the basics of electrical switches, you must first understand the circuitry inside, then be able to discern the differences between different types of switches.
 Here's a crash course.

 SPST and DPDT

-These acronyms represent the number ("S" stands for single, "D" for double) of poles and throws of a switch, one of its most fundamental characteristics.
-Poles are the number of circuits the switch can control, and throws represent the number of positions in which a switch can close a circuit.
+These acronyms represent the number of poles ("S" stands for single, "D" for double) and throws (“T”) of a switch, one of its most fundamental characteristics.
+Poles (“P”) are the number of circuits the switch can control, and throws represent the number of positions in which a switch can close a circuit.

-2 of the most common configurations are single pole single throw (SPST), which is best known as the humble 'on/off' switch we use every day, and double pole double throw (DPDT), which allows for the use of tandem circuits.
-Here is a chart from Littelfuse that illustrates the most common types of toggle switches:
+Two of the most common configurations are single pole single throw (SPST), which is best known as the humble 'on/off' switch we use every day, and double pole double throw (DPDT), which allows for the use of tandem circuits.
+Shown at right is a chart from Littelfuse that illustrates the most common types of toggle switches.

 Momentary and Maintained

-Another circuitry consideration is how a switch is de-activated.
+Another circuitry consideration is how a switch is activated.
 A momentary switch is one that's only active when engaged by the user.
-Maintained switches, however, stay in the position you set them in until somebody comes along to flip them back.
+Maintained switches, however, stay in the position you set them until somebody comes along to flip them back.

-How will you know the difference, beyond hitting the switch?
-Look closely at the text written on the switch; momentary switches will have their settings noted in parentheses, such as "(ON)", while a maintained one would be simply marked "ON."
-You might also see this noted as "mom on" or "momentary on".
+How will you know which is which, beyond hitting the switch?
+Look closely at the text written on the switch; momentary switches will have their settings noted in parentheses, such as "(ON)".
+You might also see this noted as "mom on" or "momentary on.”
+A maintained switch would be simply marked "ON."

 Common Types of 12-Volt Electrical Switches

-Rocker switches have numerous mechanical applications for automotive, machinery, and industrial.
+Rocker switches have numerous mechanical applications for automotive, machinery, and industrial use.
 They can be illuminated to indicate the on and off status, making them an excellent fit for dashboard functions such as lights and auxiliary applications.
 Rockers such as the 56027 / 58027 Series by Littelfuse (pictured at right) also work well in forward-reverse applications.

 Toggle switches are manually activated by a lever or another mechanism.
-While the basic light switch is probably the best-known example, they can be utilized in almost any type of commercial vehicle application, a great example being sealed model G-Series by Carling (pictured right).
+While the basic light switch is probably the best-known example, toggle switches can be utilized in almost any type of commercial vehicle application.
+Shown at right: The sealed model G-Series by Carling.

-Push-button switches are a type of momentary switch that operates when activated by push, as the name suggests.
-Automotive horns are one common application for this type of switch; door jam switches, such as the Momentary Door Switches by Cole Hersee (pictured right), are another.
+Push-button switches operate when activated by push, as the name suggests.
+Automotive horns are one common application for this type of switch; door jamb switches, such as the Momentary Door Switch by Cole Hersee (pictured at left), are another.

-Disconnect switches cut off the electrical load going from the battery to the the rest of the system.
-Switches like the Terra SR Series from Cole Hersee (pictured right) are commonly used for safety and avoiding battery drain when a vehicle is idle for a period of time.
+Disconnect switches cut off the electrical load going from the battery to the rest of the system.
+Switches like the Terra SR Series from Cole Hersee (shown at right) are commonly used for safety and avoiding battery drain when a vehicle is idle for a period of time.
 Some disconnects offer additional features such as lock-out/tag-outs and detachable keys and handles.

 Switch terminology can be confusing, but it's easy to get the hang of, much like a switch itself.
-If you're looking for the best in switches, no matter how many poles and throws, please view our complete selection of electrical switches, automotive switches, and power switches.
+If you are in need of high-quality switches, no matter how many poles and throws, please view our complete selection of electrical switches, automotive switches, and power switches.